 - Select the screen where the task is successfully completed.

 - Congratulations!
-The test created successfully!
+Your test was created successfully!

 Add more blocks

-You can add more blocks and customize your test on useberry by clicking the “Add on useberry” button.
+You can add more blocks and customize your test on Useberry by clicking the “Add on useberry” button.

 All blocks connected with this prototype will be synced with the new version.
 Tasks, instructions, completions, and results won’t be affected.